AAllred18/startup/README.md

 ### Elevator pitch

-How many times have you come home to realize you do not know what you want to make for dinner?
-Or worse, you decided on a recipe that you do not have the ingredients for!
-OurTable seeks to solve these problems.
-Add your own recipes, plan them on your calendar and instantly get a shopping list of ingredients you need!
-Share this plan with your household and see updates in real time.
-The whole family can plan together the meals they want to share around their table.
+How many times have you wanted to try something new but did not know where to start?
+Or a friend sent you an amazing recipe, but it got lost in the endless messages sent?
+ShareABite makes it easy for you to save and discover recipes for you.
+The recipe application allows you to add, edit and delete recipes in your online cookbook.
+Feel free to discover recipes shared from other users and interact with them by liking and/or saving their recipe to try later.

 ### Design